-- 3. The board member is currently enrolled in a course taught by one of the principals. - 4.
+- 1. The board member is related to one of the two principals. - 2.
+The board member is a departmental colleague of one of the principals. - 3.
+The board member is currently enrolled in a course taught by one of the principals. - 4.
 The board member is one of the two principals involved.